pspeter3/piano-io/README.md

-piano-io
+Piano IO
 ========

-A socket.io music client
+A distributed music client built with express and socket.io